Air pollution in Lahore

 Air pollution in Lahore, Punjab, Pakistan is a recurring issue.

+Causes

+Causes may include agricultural burning, vehicle emissions, and factory emissions.
+In November 2024, certain high-smog devices were temporarily banned, including unfiltered barbeques at restaurants and auto rickshaws.
 Pakistan has blamed India for air pollution, however Pakistani citizens do not agree.

+Outbreaks

 November 2017

 In November 2017 flights were cancelled because of air pollution.

 January 2019

 In January 2019 a smog wave prompted measures to reduce air pollution going forward.

 April 2020

 In April 2020 there was an outbreak of air pollution following the end of a COVID-19 lockdown in Pakistan.

 November 2021

 An outbreak of smog in November 2021 has made it difficult for citizens to breathe and colds, flu are common.
-While according to the latest statistics, Lahore is the number one in the world in terms of air pollution.
+While according to the latest statistics, Lahore is in the top contenders in terms of air pollution.
 The highest 680 AQI was recorded in Kot Lakhpat area of Lahore.